Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

-Tooth Fairy Letter
+Tooth Fairy Letter Printables

-This letter from the tooth fairy will make losing a tooth memorable.
+This special letter from the tooth fairy will make losing a tooth memorable.
 You will be able to record when they lost their tooth, how old they were, where and how.
-There is even a place for the tooth fairy to leave a little grade card for how well they are taking care of their teeth.
+There is even a place for the tiny tooth fairy to leave a little grade card for how well they are taking care of their teeth.
 This is a fun way to reinforce the importance of good dental care routines.

 Print multiple copies and keep them in a special spot so that you can pull them out each time your child loses their tooth.
 You definitely don’t want to be scrambling at 11:00 pm trying to get it all together.
 Your tooth fairy receipt will be ready to go to lay on your child’s pillow.

 How much does the tooth fairy pay?

 The most comforting news is that 56% of parents say the Tooth Fairy can be forgetful, neglecting to pick up the tooth on the first night.
 What a relief!
-I have spent years thinking I was the worst Tooth Fairy of all time.
-Our kids actually grew to love the fairy’s forgetfulness, because they were told if the tooth for some reason wasn’t picked up the first night she would leave double the money the next night.
+I have spent years thinking I was the worst Fairy of all time.
+Our kids actually grew to love her forgetfulness, because they were told if the tooth for some reason wasn’t picked up the first night she would leave double the money the next night.